-The YouTube link for this week’s MA service is here: https://youtu.be/hHwrrQkumPA
+The link for the YouTube service is here:

 The link for the 09.30 am Zoom Sunday service is here: